top of page

 Anchor 2

-Pathways to Family Peace provides programming for domestic violence offenders.
+Pathways to Family Peace provided programming for domestic violence offenders.
 In 2018, Pathways to Family Peace began as a research project to decide if offering a men's non-violence program for domestic violence is appropriate using video conference software technology.
 The program began by Melissa Petrangelo Scaia of Minnesota and Jon Heath of Maine.
 The research was conducted by Professor Nicole Westmarland, PhD and Rosanna Bellini, PhD candidate of the University of Durham in England.
 The Initial Lessons Learned from Using Video Conferencing Software to Deliver Interventions for Men using Violence in Intimate Relationships was written by Professor Westmarland and Rosanna Bellini in 2020 as part of this research.

-Pathways to Family Peace seeks to keep the document below as current as possible.
-If you live and work in a state with more current information than what is reflected here, please e-mail us at pathwaystofamilypeace@gmail.com
+We continue to keep the document below as current as possible.
+If you live and work in a state with more current information than what is reflected here, please e-mail us at pathwaystofamilypeace@gmail.com.

 State Standards for Domestic Violence Offender Groups in the United States